Search

 Laughing Yoga in Hanoi

-In need of a good laugh?
-Start you day with this routine, very funny, but maybe not for your family… If you are an early riser and wish to take part in one of the most unusual group activities I have ever seen in my life then I strongly recommend going to Hoan […]
+Laugh yourself fit in Hanoi Want to feel fitter?
+Start your day with this hilarious routine in the Vietnam capital, Hanoi.
+If you are an early riser and wish to participate in one of the most unusual group activities I have ever seen, I strongly recommend going to Hoan Kiem Lake around 6:30 am.
+Before […]

 Read more